 And the magic number is 0.
 There used to be one (yup, just one), but at some point between May 2012 and September 2014 it disappeared and no one knows who did it...

 There are 830 libraries around the city.
-Visit the oldest, grandest and most beautiful one, Bibliothèque Mazarine, before it turns into another tourist hotspot!
+Shakespeare and Company is a real favourite - just look how pretty it is.
+The city's oldest, grandest and most beautiful library is Bibliothèque Mazarine, visit it soon before it turns into another tourist hotspot!

 The little Rue des Degrés can be found in the 2nd arrondissement.